The Challenge of Creating Your First Stand-Up Set

 And if the new comedian has had multiple stage performances with little or no laughs, it can begin to seem like a daunting task to somehow come up with that killer 3-5 minutes that will take them to the next level.

-Then the performer has to make a decision on how long the are going suck before they finally quit.
+Then the performer has to make a decision on how long they are going to suck before they finally quit.

 They have difficulty nailing down what to talk about on stage in the first place.

-I can only imagine the countless hours that have been spent by new comedians staring at a blank piece of paper, pen or pencil in hand and saying to themselves:
+I can only imagine the countless hours that have been spent by new comedians staring at a blank piece of paper, pen or pencil in hand, saying to themselves:

 “Now what’s funny?
 What should I talk about on stage?
 What will an audience think is funny?
 What’s a funny premise to start with?”